wp-plugins/scrapeazon/readme.txt

 3. The shortcode in a post

 == Changelog ==

+= 2.2.3 =
+* Added support for using width and height percentages in place of pixels.
+* Added backward compatibility for versions of WordPress earlier than 3.3 (plugin still requires at least WordPress 3.6 if responsive mode is used).
+* Added better error trapping for Amazon connectivity issues.
+* Hardened security by improving URL sanitization.
+* Updated readme.
+* Updated POT file.

 = 2.2.2 =
 * Added the SAz shortcode button to the default WordPress text editor